 - Identify new alloys available for use and design methods for utilization and processing

 - Perform quality assurance tasks and consultation to clients and management

 - Ability to think critically and problem solve difficult technical situations

 What Is the Job Demand for Metallurgical, Mining and Geological Engineers?

-Demand for this type of energy is expected to grow in the region of 6% between 2014 and 2024.
-This is the average of all jobs.
-Although demand for engineering is always high, and it is a recognized area of skills shortage, much will depend on demand for mining in the core areas of industry.
+Demand for this type of energy is expected to grow in the region of 4% between 2020 and 2030.* Although demand for engineering is always high, and it is a recognized area of skills shortage, much will depend on demand for mining in the core areas of industry.
 The biggest impact in the next ten years could be the drop in demand for oil and gas.
 Prices have dropped significantly in the last 5 years globally, meaning there is an oversupply.
 Global divestment could also have a major impact on demand, and therefore on jobs.
 However, instability in mining of rare metals could prove a major area of uptake in the USA as the country seeks to explore and exploit pockets of new materials and not rely on imports.

 What Are the Education Requirements to Become a Metallurgical, Mining and Geological Engineer?